Charles is an Australian-born writer, editor and historian living in London. His most recent book is Crucible.

-He has had a life-long fascination with the relationship between geopolitics and identity, culture and politics, the ways individuals experience the currents of history - and the way the stories we tell about the past shape our present.
+Charles has had a life-long fascination with the relationship between geopolitics and identity, culture and politics, the ways individuals experience the currents of history - and the way the stories we tell about the past shape our present.

-These interconnected passions have led him to write three very different books: a work of reportage about the impact of climate change on the people and politics of the Arctic, a revisionist tour of the world of 1913 at the apex of imperial globalisation, and an up-close, present-tense narrative of the transformative, terrible and creative years from the Russian revolution to the roaring twenties - with stark and troubling echoes of today.
+These interconnected passions have led him to write three very different books: a work of reportage about the impact of climate change on the people and politics of the Arctic, a revisionist tour of the world of 1913 at the apex of imperial globalisation, and an up-close, present-tense narrative of the transformative years from the Russian revolution to the roaring twenties, a time of dictators and terrors, of civil conflict and a collapsing world order - with stark and troubling echoes of today.
+1913 has been translated into Chinese; The Future History of the Arctic into Russian.
+He was elected a Fellow of the Royal Historical Society in 2022.

 - The Trouble with the French Republic, LA Review of Books